joel1di1/android-google-plus-omniauth-tutorial/README.md

 ### Server should confirm "fully logged in" to client

-In the android application, replace the authentication request code you already use by this:
+In the android application, replace the authentication request code we already used by this:

 ```java
 Ion.with(this)